-- Don’t compromise on hiring great people – (particularly focus on them having the right values) – no hire at all is better than a bad hire).
+- Don’t compromise on hiring great people – with the right values.

 - Ask yourself and others consistently – what is it like to be on the receiving end of me?
 Particularly if things are not going as well as you would wish.
 Use a 360 tool after six to nine months in role (see homepage link).